|Title:||Carnegie Mellon and RAND Traineeships (CMART) in Methodology and Interdisciplinary Research|

 |Program:||Postdoctoral Research Training Program in the Education Sciences [Program Details]|

 |Award Period:||5 years||Award Amount:||$654,619|

-The Postdoctoral Training in Children's Mathematics Learning at Carnegie Mellon University provides opportunities for fellows to focus on contemporary theories and methods of cognitive development, and participate in experimental studies to test interventions designed to improve learning.
-The program is carried out in collaboration with RAND Corporation, whose team adds quantitative and methodological training for scientifically rigorous education research.
-Postdoctoral fellows have the opportunity to work on several projects led by researchers including: the development of an online tutoring system for middle school math; randomized trials evaluating instructional coaching, online geometry tutoring, and other interventions; a study of the consequences of broad reform efforts; educational data mining exploring the effects of online tutors; value-added and related evaluation of teacher performance; and a longitudinal analysis of promotion policies.
-Along with this research, the program consists of participation and trainings through seminars, colloquia, brown-bags, short courses and workshops, mentoring, and writing publications and grants proposals.
+This program trained four fellows and was carried out in collaboration with the RAND Corporation, whose team applies quantitative and methodological training to scientifically rigorous education research.
+Postdoctoral fellows had the opportunity to work on several researcher-led projects including: the development of an online tutoring system for middle school math; randomized trials evaluating interventions including instructional coaching and online geometry tutoring; a study of the consequences of broad reform efforts; educational data mining exploring the effects of online tutors; value-added and related evaluation of teacher performance; and a longitudinal analysis of promotion policies.
+Along with participating in these research projects, fellows participated in seminars, colloquia, brown-bags, short courses and workshops, mentoring, and writing publications and grants proposals.

 Casabianca, J.M.
 (2012).
 The Hierarchical Rater Model.
 In W.J. van der Linden, and R.K.
 Hambleton (Eds.), Handbook of Modern Item Response Theory.
 Boca Raton, FL: Chapman and Hall-CRC.

 Casabianca, J.M., and Junker, B.W.
 (2013).
 Estimating the Latent Trait Distribution With Loglinear Smoothing Models.
 In R. Millsap (Ed.), New Developments in Quantitative Psychology (pp. 415–425).
 New York: Springer Science and Business Media.